dcajasn/Riskfolio-Lib/docs/source/auxiliary.rst

 The OwaWeights module has functions that allows us to build the weights of some special cases of the OWA Portfolio optimization model :cite:`d-Cajas3`.

+The cppfunctions module has functions that allows us to build some special matrixes defined in :cite:`d-Magnus1980` and :cite:`d-Cajas4`.

 The AuxFunctions module has some auxiliary functions that are used in other modules.

 DBHT Methods